Lev A. C. Rosen: Camp (2020)

 Camp is a young adult novel published by May 26, 2020, by Little, Brown Books for Young Readers.
 The book tells the story of Randall Kapplehoff, a gay teen who goes every year to a queer summer camp and is finally ready to start a relationship with his crush.

-Publishers Weekly called the book a "fun, inclusive story that's sex-, romance-, and LGBTQ-positive," while Kirkus Reviews said, "This novel has the appeal of a rom-com movie-makeover but with more substantive explorations."
-Booklist noted Rosen's attempt to tackle issues present in the LGBT community, such as internal biases and prejudices, ultimately calling the book "[a]n essential pick for teens figuring out who and how to love."
+Publishers Weekly called the book a "fun, inclusive story that's sex-, romance-, and LGBTQ-positive." w Kirkus Reviews said, "This novel has the appeal of a rom-com movie-makeover but with more substantive explorations."
+Booklist noted Rosen's attempt to tackle issues present in the LGBT community, such as internal biases and prejudices.
+It said the book was "[a]n essential pick for teens figuring out who and how to love."

-The book is currently being adapted into a film directed by and starring Billy Porter.
+As of 2021 the book was being adapted into a film directed by and starring Billy Porter.

 Awards and honors

-The Guardian named Jack of Hearts (and Other Hearts) one of the Best Books of the Year.
+The Guardian named Jack of Hearts (and Other Parts) one of the Best Books of the Year.

 In 2020, Camp was named one of the best books of the year by ALMA Magazine, Booklist, Elle, The Guardian, the Today Show, and School Library Journal.